pingcap/docs-cn/system-variables.md

     - The information of transaction fallback from async commit or one-phase commit to two-phase commit.
     - The error encountered.

+### `tidb_last_plan_replayer_token` <span class="version-mark">New in v6.3.0</span>

+- Scope：SESSION
+- Persists to cluster: No
+- Type: String
+- This variable is read-only and is used to obtain the result of the last `PLAN REPLAYER DUMP` execution in the current session.

 ### tidb_log_file_max_days <span class="version-mark">New in v5.3.0</span>

 - Scope: SESSION